lolibrary/sakura/README.md

 ### Technology

 This codebase is primarily written in PHP, using the [Laravel](https://laravel.com/) framework.
 Some of the search functionality is written in [Vue.js](https://vuewjs.org).
 UI styling is done using [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/).
+Translation of UI elements is in progress, using [Weblate](https://hosted.weblate.org/projects/lolibrary/).

 ### Licensing